Energy, goods and services used by UK businesses: 2024

 Back to table of contents

-The Annual Purchases Survey product values in this dataset are constrained to Annual Business Survey estimates of intermediate consumption (where equivalent industries are available), as shown in our Non-financial business economy, UK (Annual Business Survey): 2022 results bulletin.
+The product values in the Energy, goods and services used by UK businesses dataset are constrained to Annual Business Survey estimates of intermediate consumption, where equivalent industries are available.

-As in previous years, industry groupings that contain a mix of different types of businesses should also be treated with caution.
+As in previous years, industry groupings that contain different types of businesses should also be treated with caution.
 Survey methodology assumes a level of similarity between companies in the same groupings.
-These "catch-all" groupings within the Standard Industrial Classification (SIC) can give volatile product patterns depending on which companies happen to be selected.
-Some such groupings include:
+These "catch all" groupings within the Standard Industrial Classification (SIC) can give volatile product patterns, depending on which companies happen to be selected.
+Some of these groupings include:

 • 01 – products of agriculture, hunting and related services